7 Tips to Eat Healthy During the Holidays

 Never skip meals.

 Eating well during the holidays should start with a good breakfast and then followed by light and healthy meals during the day.
 If you got invited to a dinner or a party, make sure to eat something light a few hours before going to the event.
-This is especially important because most of us will tend to limit our calorie intake so we can splurge on that special meal later on, but the thing we don't realize is that it can actually backfire.
+This is especially important because most of us will tend to limit our calorie intake so we can splurge on that special meal later on, but the thing we don't realise is that it can actually backfire.
 If you go through the day skipping on meals, chances are, you will be so hungry that you will end up overeating.
 A great trick is to grab a filling meal that includes both protein and fiber.

 Choose what you eat.